-Visit your health care professional for regular checks on your progress.
-Tell your health care professional if your symptoms do not start to get better or if they get worse.
-Do not suddenly stop taking this medicine.
+Visit your care team for regular checks on your progress.
+Tell your care team if your symptoms do not start to get better or if they get worse.
+Do not suddenly stop taking this medication.
 You may need to gradually reduce the dose.
-Only stop taking on the advice of your doctor or health care professional.
+Only stop taking on the advice of your care team.

 What side effects may I notice from receiving this medication?

 Side effects that you should report to your care team as soon as possible:

 - Allergic reactions—skin rash, itching, hives, swelling of the face, lips, tongue, or throat